Single-page application: Technical approaches

 There are various techniques available that enable the browser to retain a single page even when the application requires server communication.

-Document Hashes
+Document hashes

 HTML authors can leverage element IDs to show or hide different sections of the HTML document.
-Then, using CSS, authors can use the `#target` selector to only show the section of the page which the browser navigated to.
+Then, using CSS, authors can use the :target pseudo-class selector to only show the section of the page which the browser navigated to.

 JavaScript frameworks

-Web browser JavaScript frameworks and libraries, such as AngularJS, Ember.js, ExtJS, Knockout.js, Meteor.js, React, Vue.js, and Svelte have adopted SPA principles.
+Web browser JavaScript frameworks and libraries, such as Angular, Ember.js, ExtJS, Knockout.js, Meteor.js, React, Vue.js, and Svelte have adopted SPA principles.
 Aside from ExtJS, all of these are free.